MicrosoftDocs/cloud-adoption-framework/docs/scenarios/artificial-intelligence/govern.md

 ---
-title: Govern generative AI in Azure
+title: Governing AI in Azure
-description: Learn how to govern generative AI in Azure by managing risks, ensuring compliance, and managing data effectively.
+description: Learn how to govern AI in Azure by managing risks, ensuring compliance, and managing data effectively.
 author: Zimmergren
 ms.author: tozimmergren
 ms.date: 05/07/2024